BlueMountainCapital/FlatBuffers-Net/README.md

 Limitations
 -----------
-Union not supported at this time.
+Metadata not supported at this time.

 To Do
 -----
 * Annotations for synthesizing type models and .NET style serialization (ala protobuf-net).
-* Support for Union.
+* Support for metadata.
 * A better parser, with better error messages and exceptions.

 Continuous Integration